Skip to content

 2. Auto-updates files you have not touched -- replaces them with the new version directly.

-3. Saves conflict files as .workflow-ref.md alongside your customized versions, so you can review and merge at your own pace.
+3. Saves conflict files under .claude/workflow-ref/<same-path> (preserving original filenames), so you can review and merge at your own pace without the reference copies being discovered as live slash commands or agents.

 4. Adds new files directly to your .claude/ directory.